lhovon/streetview-scraper-v1/README.md

-# Scrape better and cheaper Street View images from the JS API
+# Streetview Scraper: better and cheaper Street View images from the JS API

-Program to scrape Street View images through the Maps JS API.
+## UPDATE: Version 2

+For an even cheaper version, see version 2: [https://github.com/lhovon/streetview-scraper-v2] (https://github.com/lhovon/streetview-scraper-v2)

+## Result

 ![Comparison with results using the Street View Static API](assets/comparison.jpg)

 Features:
 - Cheap scraping of Street View images (0.014 USD per location - theoretically lowerable to 0.014 USD for any number of locations if you extend this).
+- Launch multiple parallel workers.
 - Automatically get multiple angles and different time periods for a location.
 - Arbitrarily sized images without watermarks.